-Compare prices for UEFA Women’s Euro 2022 tickets.
+Compare prices for Women’s Euro 2022 tickets.
 The 2022 European Women’s Football Championship will take place in England and will be the thirteenth edition of this competition, which brings together the best European nations in women’s football.
-Originally scheduled for 2021, the Women’s Football Euro has finally been postponed to 2022 due to the global health crisis.
-The tournament will therefore take place from July 6 to July 31, 2022.
+Originally planned to take place in 2021, the Women’s European Football Championship was finally rescheduled to the summer of 2022.
+The tournament will take place from July 6 to July 31, 2022.

 Compare and buy Women’s Euro football tickets online

 Check out the list of European Women’s Football Championship fixtures now and start comparing ticket prices for the Women’s Euro 2022 in England.

 The 16 nations are divided into four groups of four teams.
 The first 2 of each group qualify to the quarterfinals of the Women's Euro Cup.

 |4||Irlande du Nord||0||3||0||0||3||1||11||-10|

 Group D Standings

 Join the 2022 Women's Football Euro Cup tickets waiting list